casualuser/compound-angular/README.md

 1. First run   > curl -L get.tachy0n.com | bash <YourApp>

-_Steps 2 and 3 are step 1's narrative
+_Steps 2 and 3 comprise step 1's narrative_

 2. Our wrapper will start by executing our 'compound-init <YourApp>' bash script which installs the Compound app: largelely an advanced